mattray/spiceweasel/README.md

 Roles
 -----
 The `roles` section of the JSON or YAML file currently supports `knife role from file FOO` where `FOO` is the name of the role file ending in `.rb` in the `roles` directory.
-The YAML snippet
+The example YAML snippet

 ``` yaml
 roles: